268 Snowberry Circle

 H BACK TO SUMMARY

-Fire extinguisher One per floor!
+One per floor!
 Easy access to an extinguisher helps prevent fires & protects your home & your family.

-Carbon Monoxide Test Spot checked in suspect areas & used to detect colorless, odorless, & tasteless gas.
+Spot checked in suspect areas & used to detect colorless, odorless, & tasteless gas.

-Moisture Test Used to measure the percentage of water in a given product.
+Used to measure the percentage of water in a given product.
 Spot checked throughout—especially the usual suspects.

-Smoke Detector These detect fires by sensing small particles in the air using a couple of different kinds of technologies.
+These detect fires by sensing small particles in the air using a couple of different kinds of technologies.
 Once they detect those particles above a certain threshold, they signal the alarm to sound so that you & your family can get to safety & call 911.
 A working smoke alarm cuts your risk of dying in a home fire in half.
 Missing or dead batteries cause nearly all alarm failures.
 For the best protection, install a combination hard-wired alarm with battery backup.
 If your alarms use regular batteries, swap in fresh batteries at least once a year.
 A “chirping” sound means that it’s time to change batteries.

 Health & Safety